chaoss/wg-data-science/practitioner-guides/viability.md

 ## Compliance and Security

-Compliance and Security assesses a project’s licensing fit, vulnerability risk, and ability to respond to their maintenance duties.
+Compliance and Security assesses a project’s licensing fit, vulnerability risk, and maintenance activities.
 It is important for users to comply with any responsibilities they may hold to an organization or to the creators of an OSS project.

 **CHAOSS Metrics:**